tardis-sn/tardis/docs/contributing/development/update_regression_data.rst

 Imagine you are working on a new feature (or fix) for TARDIS, and you have opened a pull request.
 If the regression data tests are failing, this could happen for various reasons:

 A. There's a problem in your code.
 B. Your code is OK, but the regression data is outdated.
+C. The pipeline is broken.

 If you suspect scenario B, please follow the `Manual Procedure <#manual-procedure>`_ to make a pull request to update the regression data.
 If any issues arise during this process, please tag a `TARDIS team member <https://tardis-sn.github.io/team/community_roles/>`_ responsible for CI/CD.